 Johnson only played garbage time minutes at the end of the night, so it was apparent that Strus was most likely favored to score the new deal.
-It was then announced on Saturday morning that Strus would be the Heat’s second two-way contract alongside returning guard Gabe Vincent.
+It was then announced the next day that Max Strus would be the Heat’s second two-way contract alongside returning guard Gabe Vincent.

 What can Max Strus bring to the Miami Heat long-term?

-As one of the most prolific 3-point scorers in DePaul’s history, Strus is able to catch fire from outside at any time.
-There have been instances in Heat practices where Strus took over the floor, just like he did in Friday night’s game.
+As one of the most prolific three-point scorers in DePaul’s history, Strus is able to catch fire from outside at any time.
+There have been instances in Heat practices where Strus took over the floor, just like he did in Monday night’s game.

-In any event, Miami should be able to place its trust in Max Strus’ future whether a trade for Harden comes to pass or not.
+In any event, Miami should be able to place its trust in Max Strus’ future whether a trade for Oladipo or another player comes or not.
 The Heat have a knack for finding undrafted players that can contribute early and on a nightly basis, and although Strus’ journey to South Beach has been arduous, featuring multiple cameo roles on NBA teams and a torn ACL, he’s landed with a franchise as good as any in the modern NBA at furthering player development.